 Older kids may have a phone or tablet with contacts and a calendar filled with school activities.
 Have set up ample time to complete their studies.

 If your child is younger, add this to your family calendar so that it is visible.
 He or she will know when it is time to study and when they just get to hang out or play with friends or video games.

-The time should be set and adhered to.
-Make sure that it does not interfere with practices or other events.
+Make sure that you adhere to the study schedule.
+It should not interfere with practices or other events.
 It should be followed….even if that day they do not have much studying to do.
 When you make studying a priority, your kids will too.

-Make a list.
-As your student learns that they need to study for a test or if they are struggling in an area, have them right it down.
+As your student learns that they need to study for a test or if they are struggling in an area, have them write it down.
 That way, when it is time to study, he or she will know where to focus time so that they get the most of the study session.